jakepurple13/OtakuWorld/README.md

 # Features

-## Shared Features
+### Shared Features
 - Log in to save your favorites and watched episodes from device to device
 - Favorite to be alerted of any updates
 - Share Anime/Manga and open in app!

-## AnimeWorld
+### AnimeWorld
-- Stream and download Anime from GogoAnime, AnimeToon, and YTS (for movies)
+- Stream and download Anime various different video sites
 - Watch in a built-in video player
-- Cast Downloaded Videos!
+- Cast Downloaded Videos to Chromecast Enabled Devices!

-## MangaWorld
+### MangaWorld
-- Read Manga from NineAnime, MangaPark, Mangamutiny, Manga4Life, and MangaHere
+- Read Manga from various different manga sites

 # Issues